dwyfrequency/tic-tac-toe/README.md

 - :white_check_mark: When someone wins, highlight the three squares that caused the win.

 - :white_check_mark: When no one wins, display a message about the result being a draw.

----

-## Notes

-For highlighting the squares, I can return an object from calculateWinner. { winningCharacter: 'X', coordinates: lines[i] }